JayneLawley/Project-1-Healthcare-Insurance-Cost/README.md

 ## Hypothesis and how to validate?
 * People who smoke are likely to have higher insurance charges than those who don’t.
-Higher BMI may also be linked to increased charges.
+* Higher BMI may also be linked to increased charges.
+* Insurance charges are expected to increase with age.
-Age and region might play a role in the variation of costs.
+* Geographic region might play a role in the variation of costs of medical insurance.

 I will use visualisations like boxplots, scatter plots and bar charts to compare charges across different groups (for example smokers vs non-smokers, different BMI levels, age ranges and regions).
 I'll also review summary statistics such as averages and counts to support findings.

 ## Project Plan
-* Data Collection and setup - the data was downloaded from Kaggle and saved as csv file into the 'raw' data folder.
+* Data Collection and setup - the data will be downloaded from Kaggle and saved as csv file into the 'raw' data folder.
-* How was the data managed throughout the collection, processing, analysis and interpretation steps?
-* Why did you choose the research methodologies you used?
+* The data will be reviewed for duplicates, missing values, incorrect datatype catgeorisation and processed before analysis aginst hypotheses
+* Data visualisation technique (such as boxplot, barchart, line, and violin) will be selected based on what is best for the type(s) of data being compared and analsysed

 ## The rationale to map the business requirements to the Data Visualisations
 * List your business requirements and a rationale to map them to the Data Visualisations